Disney's Aladdin (Genesis video game): Development

+BlueSky Software

 Disney's Aladdin, a collaboration among Walt Disney Feature Animation, Virgin Games, and Sega of America, marked Disney's first direct involvement in video game development.
-The project emerged from Disney's desire to elevate the quality of its licensed games, spurred by dissatisfaction with prior adaptations like the poorly received Fantasia (1991).
+Disney wanted to improve the quality of its licensed games after dissatisfaction over prior adaptations like the poorly received Fantasia (1991).
 Aladdin, Disney's 31st animated feature, was a critical and commercial success, grossing over $200 million and introducing a contemporary, cross-generational appeal with humor and references aimed at adults.
-Disney sought to replicate this quality in its video game adaptation, necessitating a developer capable of matching the film's distinctive aesthetic and narrative depth.
+Disney sought to replicate this quality in its video game adaptation, requiring a developer capable of matching the film's distinctive aesthetic.

 Sega and Capcom respectively licensed Aladdin for the Sega Genesis and SNES following the film's theatrical release.
-BlueSky Software, who had previously developed Ariel the Little Mermaid (1992), was tasked to develop the Sega version.
+BlueSky Software, who had previously developed Ariel the Little Mermaid (1992), was tasked with developing the Sega version.
 BlueSky's team of approximately eight began work while the film was in theaters, aiming to capitalize on its popularity.
 However, their progress was hindered by a focus on Jurassic Park (1993), a higher-priority project with a larger team.
-Disney producer Patrick Gilmore, tasked with overseeing the license, found BlueSky's progress inadequate, particularly in capturing the film's curvilinear art style, inspired by caricaturist Al Hirschfeld and lead animator Eric Goldberg's work on the Genie.
+Disney producer Patrick Gilmore, who was overseeing the license, found BlueSky's progress inadequate, particularly in capturing the film's curvilinear art style, inspired by caricaturist Al Hirschfeld and lead animator Eric Goldberg's work on the Genie.
 Only one semi-completed level was produced before Disney canceled the project, citing its failure to meet expectations; BlueSky's effort was considered competent but not exceptional.
-Jurassic Park contains an Easter egg referencing Aladdin within its in-game map; an upside-down Genie's lamp is disguised as a mountain range.
+Afterwards, BlueSky added an Easter egg in Jurassic Park as a reference to their role in Aladdin: a Genie's lamp disguised as a mountain range in the in-game map.